Romeless/Affine-2D-Transformation/ORIGINALITY.md

-# Parts which come from other sources:
+# Parts which come from other sources

 - *.py: I discussed with [M. Aufi R](https://github.com/parampaa2) about the function [transform], in particular of whether I should use